Alluxio/alluxio/docs/Configuring-Tachyon-with-Swift.md

 Possible values of `<swift-auth-model>` are `keystone`, `tempauth`, `swiftauth`

 On the successfull authentication, Keystone will return two access URLs: public and private.
-If Tachyon is used inside company network and Swift located on the same network it's adviced to set value of `<swift-auth-model>`  to `false`.
+If Tachyon is used inside company network and Swift is located on the same network it is adviced to set value of `<swift-auth-model>`  to `false`.

 ## Accessing IBM SoftLayer object store

 Using the Swift module also makes the IBM SoftLayer object store an option as an under storage system for Tachyon.
-SoftLayer requeres `<swift-auth-model>` to be configured `swiftauth`
+SoftLayer requires `<swift-auth-model>` to be configured as `swiftauth`

 # Running Tachyon Locally with Swift